- Fair service fees and mid-market rates – a major market differentiator

 If you already own an account with the bank or money transfer company, you may not need to provide ID each time you receive money.
 However, online money transfers may have stricter rules when it comes to proof of ID and could ask for additional documentation or to verify your identity by phone.

-To avoid the severe penalties that come with a failure to report large sums of money into the country, speak with a professional to guarantee that everything is above board and complies with the laws of all countries involved.
+To avoid the penalties that come with a failure to report large sums of money into the country, it may be worth it to speak to a tax lawyer to make sure that everything is above board and complies with the laws of all countries involved.

 Sending a lot out of the country?
 Know what the IRS expects of you